google/caliban/README.md

                         small to take full advantage of Docker's build cache.

 pass-through arguments:
-  script_args           This is a catch-all for arguments you want to pass
+  -- YOUR_ARGS          This is a catch-all for arguments you want to pass
-                        through to your script. any unfamiliar arguments will just pass right through.
+                        through to your script. any arguments after '--' will pass through.
 ```

 ### caliban cloud